-AS THE PUPIL BEGINS TO SETTLE IN:
+AS THE PUPIL BEGINS TO SETTLE IN Planning:

-Planning:

-- key language needed for the pupil to access the lesson and make reference throughout the lesson - Pre-teach key language - Plan for the use of key visuals/diagrammatical representations - Have a wipe-board and pen handy in lessons to quickly draw, write key words - Have high expectations and not automatically place in lower ability groupings for all subjects - Provide opportunities for the pupil to record work in a non-written form - Encourage the use of the pupil's home language(s) - Provide access to audio/visual and computer equipment to provide natural repetition of task and content and develop independence
+- key language needed for the pupil to access the lesson and make reference throughout the lesson - Pre-teach key language - Plan for the use of key visuals/diagrammatical representations - Have a wipe-board and pen handy in lessons to quickly draw, write key words - Have high expectations and DO NOT automatically place in lower ability groupings in lessons.
+EAL learners need good models. - Provide opportunities for the pupil to record work in a non-written form.

-- Plan for small group and pair work involving simple speaking activities (barrier games, etc) - Identify the language structures you want the pupil to use as well as any new vocabulary, e.g. they are all blue / these are all triangles.
+- Encourage the use of the pupil's home language(s) - Use scaffolding strategies/tools e.g. substitution tables to support speaking/writing. - Provide access to audio/visual and computer equipment to provide natural repetition of task and content and develop independence - Plan for small group and pair work involving simple speaking activities (barrier games, etc) - Identify the language structures you want the pupil to use as well as any new vocabulary, e.g. they are all blue / these are all triangles.